KavourEI/KavourEI/README.md

 ## 🚀 Current Status

 - 🤓 Crafting cutting-edge machine learning models
-- 💼 Solving real-world problems at CERTH
+- 💼 Solving real-world problems at CERTH and other freelancing projects like NGLStrategy and more.
 - 📊 Turning coffee into meaningful visualizations ☕️

 ## 📈 Fun Facts